anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

   Usually this slot will point to your standard resource location.  <br><br>

-- `src-test-gen`<br>This slot contains all the generated test sources.<br>
+- `src-test-gen`<br>This slot contains all the generated test sources.<br><br>

-- `src-test`<br>This slot contains test source that will not be overwritten by a subsequent run of JEAF Generator.<br>
+- `src-test`<br>This slot contains test source that will not be overwritten by a subsequent run of JEAF Generator.<br><br>

-- `res-test-gen`<br>This slot contains all the generated test resources.<br>
+- `res-test-gen`<br>This slot contains all the generated test resources.<br><br>

-- `res-test`<br>This slot contains test resources that will not be overwritten by a subsequent run of JEAF Generator.<br>
+- `res-test`<br>This slot contains test resources that will not be overwritten by a subsequent run of JEAF Generator.<br><br>

 Of course it’s possible to configure a concrete directory for each of these output slots according to your project settings.
+For further details about path configuration please see: [/developer-guide/general-behavior/#directory-layout-for-generated-output]

 <br>